deeplearning4j/deeplearning4j-docs/docs/_100-beta2/deeplearning4j-nn-listeners.md

 ```

-Evaluation will be launched after each frequency iteration
+- param iterator  Iterator to provide data for evaluation
-- param iterator
+- param frequency Frequency (in number of iterations/epochs according to the invocation type) to perform evaluation
-- param frequency
+- param type      Type of value for 'frequency' - iteration end, epoch end, etc